Occupations in demand are marked with this symbol .

-The fees shown do not factor in concessions, government subsidies or scholarships.
+The fee ranges shown do not factor in concessions or scholarships.
 They also exclude other fees set by the training provider such as materials, services, and amenities.

-*All fees presented on this site are correct at the time of publication; fee information is updated on a monthly basis.
+All subsidies presented on this site are correct at the time of publication; subsidy information is updated on a monthly basis.
 To obtain the most accurate quote for the course you’re considering, please contact the training provider directly.